dorukgezici/SpaceHunt/doc/build-process.md

 For more information about dependency management used by Webpack, please refer to the [Dependency Management and Imports](dependency-management.md) document.

 Webpack configuration is located in the `config/` directory.
-It includes configurations for development and production builds, `config/webpack.dev.js` and `config/webpack.prod.js`.
-File `config/webpack.base.js` contains base configuration extended by both build development and production configurations.
+It includes configurations for development, production, and test builds, `config/webpack.dev.js`, `config/webpack.prod.js`, and `config/webpack.test.js`.
+File `config/webpack.base.js` contains base configuration extended by development and production configurations.
+A global variable `ENV` exists on the `window` object and describes the type of the environment and build.

 ### Build Process